-- .30 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .31 NAVTEX means the system for the broadcast and automatic reception of maritime safety information by means of narrow-band direct-printing telegraphy. - .32 NAVTEX service area means a unique and precisely defined sea area for which maritime safety information is provided from a particular NAVTEX transmitter. - .33 NAVTEX co-ordinator means the authority charged with operating and managing one or more NAVTEX stations broadcasting maritime safety information as part of the International NAVTEX service. - .34 Network Co-ordination Station (NCS) means a fixed land station in the Inmarsat satellite communications system which controls channel assignments and provides the network management functions for each of the four satellite ocean regions.
-NCSs also transmit EGC messages on the NCS common channel. - .35 Other urgent safety-related information means maritime safety information broadcast to ships that is not defined as a navigational warning, meteorological information or SAR information.
-This may include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea. - Registered information provider means a maritime safety information provider (MSI provider), authorized in accordance with Annex 2 of the International SafetyNET Manual, which has an agreement with one or more LES(s) for providing SafetyNET services. - .37 Rescue Co-ordination Centre (RCC) means a unit responsible for promoting efficient organization of search and rescue services and for coordinating the conduct of search and rescue operations within a search and rescue region. - .38 SafetyNET means the international service for the broadcasting and automatic reception of maritime safety information via the Inmarsat EGC system.
-SafetyNET receiving capability is part of the mandatory equipment which is required to be carried by certain ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .39 SAR information means distress alert relays and other urgent search and rescue information broadcast to ships. - .40 Satellite Ocean Region means the area on the earth's surface within which a mobile or fixed antenna can obtain line-of-sight communications with one of the four primary Inmarsat geostationary satellites.
+- .309 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .311 NAVTEX means the system for the broadcast and automatic reception of maritime safety information by means of narrowband direct-printing telegraphy. - .322 NAVTEX Coordinator means the authority charged with operating and managing one or more NAVTEX stations broadcasting maritime safety information as part of the International NAVTEX service.

+.3333 NAVTEX service area means a unique and precisely defined sea area for which maritime safety information is provided from a particular NAVTEX transmitter.

+- .344 Network Co-ordinationCoordination Station (NCS) means a fixed land station in the Inmarsat satellite communications system which controls channel assignments and provides the network management functions for each of the four satellite ocean regions.
+NCSs also transmit EGC messages on the NCS common channel. - .355 Other urgent safety-related information means maritime safety information broadcast to ships that is not defined as a navigational warning or ,-meteorological information, or SAR information...This may include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea. - .366 Registered information provider means a maritime safety information provider (MSI provider), authorized in accordance with Aannex 2 of the International SafetyNET Manual, which has an agreement with one or more LES(s) for providing SafetyNET services. - .377 Rescue Coordination Coordination Centre (RCC) (this in- cludes Joint RCC, Aeronautical RCC and Maritime RCC) means a unit responsible for promoting efficient organization

+Comment [A2]: Definition amended at WWNWS6.
+Removed at DRWG13 as inconsistent with other relevant documentation/definitions. of search and rescue services and for coordinating the conduct of search and rescue operations within a search and rescue region.
+Note: the term RCC will be used within this Manual to apply to either joint, aeronautical or maritime centres; JRCC, ARCC or MRCC will be used as the context warrants.

+.3838 SafetyNET means the international service for the broadcasting and automatic reception of maritime safety information via the Inmarsat EGC system.
+SafetyNET receiving capability is part of the mandatory equipment which is required to be carried by certain ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended.

+- .3939 SAR information means distress alert relays and other urgent search and rescue information broadcast to ships. - .4040 Satellite Ocean Region means the area on the earth's surface within which a mobile or fixed antenna can obtain lineof-sight communications with one of the four primary Inmarsat-GInmarsat C geostationary satellites.
 This area may also be referred to as the "footprint":